cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/i5G9fHb.png" height="80%" width="80%" alt="Create New Ticket  "/>
 </p>
 <p>
-Let's create some tickets as end users, for us to solve as the help desk professional.
+<b>Let's create some tickets as end users, for us to solve as the help desk professional.
 A user will fill out the new ticket form and include their name, email address, choose a help topic from the drop down menu, and write a summary of the problem.
-They could also attach any images that could help the agent solve the problem.
+They could also attach any images that could help the agent solve the problem.</b>
 </p>
 <br />